FooBarShebang/plant_uml/Documentation/user_manual.md

 ### GENERATED

-*Description*: Creates the current date and time stamp (compilation / rendering time) in the format 'Generated on YYYY.MM.DD at hh:mm' foramt.
+*Description*: Creates the current date and time stamp (compilation / rendering time) in the format 'Generated on YYYY.MM.DD at hh:mm' format.

 *Usage*: Insert the macros GENERATED into any text to be displayed in the diagram.